When Your Teen Hates School

 After 25 years in this community, I have so many resources to help you - whether you want to dip your toes in the water, or dive on in.
 I’ll put links in the shownotes for you.

-And if we’re going to make it with the 10-minute goal, let’s get back to this talk about teens!
+And if we’re going to make it with the 10-minute goal for this podcast, let’s get back to this talk about teens!

 I’m going to dive into the specifics of this person that wrote to me TODAY.
 Because I know a LOT of people are in this same boat.